JSS University Mysore 2025

 Formulae to calculate NEET score:

-NEET negative marking is the biggest enemy of the NEET scores 2025, avoiding it will improve the NEET score.
-Candidates must avoid blind guessing in the NEET 2025.
-Without knowing the answer can cost the candidates and eventually increase the incorrect responses which resulted in negative marking.
-Cand
+NEET negative marking is the biggest enemy of the NEET scores 2026, avoiding it will improve the NEET score.
+Candidates must avoid blind guessing in the NEET 2026.
+Not knowing the answer costs the candidates one mark and it eventually increases the incorrect responses which results in negative marking.

 Try to solve those questions first which a candidate is confident of.
 Allocate your time to each question accordingly.
 Do not waste your time on questions which you are unsure of.